christsven/H.E.A.T/scenarios/SCENARIO Narva.md

 independence followed razzias against popular far-right extremists, shortly before the election of parliament in March.

-The *"Iseseisvus rahvale"* party were elected by over 80% of voters in the Ida Viru and other bordering counties during the election run.
+The *"Iseseisvus rahvale"* party were elected by a majority of voters in the Ida Viru and other bordering counties during the election run.

 After learning about their victory, party officials announced an independence